1. DEFINITIONS AND INTERPRETATION

 13. TERM, TERMINATION AND ASSIGNMENT

 13.1.
 The Contract shall renew automatically for a further term (of either one month or one year depending on the subscription option chosen) at the end of each completed subscription term unless and until either party notifies the other of its wish to terminate the Contract at the expiry of the current subscription term by giving the other party at least 10 business days’ written notice to expire at the end of the current subscription term.
 Services will continue to be provided until such time as the existing service subscription has been provided in full to the Client (ie. until the end of the month or year for which the services have already been invoiced or been pre-paid by the client).
 Social Media Packages are currently offered with a minimum three month term - the right to terminate services only comes into effect once this minimum term has been completed.
+Lead Generation Packages are offered as monthly agreements with no minimum term and automatic monthly renewals can be cancelled at any time by giving 5 business days' written notice to expire at the end of the current subscription term.

 13.2.
 Without limiting its other rights or remedies, each party may terminate the Contract with immediate effect by giving written notice to the other party if the other party: